wso2/docs-choreo-dev/en/docs/scheduled-tasks.md

 The low-code programming model allows developers to use commonly known programming constructs such as loops, conditions(if/else, variable declarations and assignments), logs, data transformations(visual data mapping), etc., in a graphical editor.
 It also allows developers to connect to any built-in or custom-developed connectors.

-The main advantage of the low-code programming mode is that it increases the developer productivity by multiple folds by eliminating the need to write complex code.
+The main advantage of the low-code programming view is that it increases the developer productivity by multiple folds by eliminating the need to write complex code.
 As developers use constructs on the low-code editor to implement the integration logic for the scheduled task, the IDE automatically writes the corresponding [Ballerina](https://ballerina.io) source code of the scheduled task, speeding up the developer's learning process significantly and boosting overall productivity.

-### Pro-code mode
+### Pro-code view

 In addition to the low-code view, Choreo provides a pro-code view for implementing the functionality of a scheduled task.
 You can switch between the two flows at any time.
-Choreo's online IDE allows viewing the low-code and pro-code editors side-by-side as shown below.
+Choreo's online IDE allows viewing the low-code and pro-code editors side-by-side as shown below:

 ![Scheduled task pro-code view](assets/img/scheduled-tasks/scheduled-task-pro-code.png){.cInlineImage-full}

-Choreo gives the developers the flexibility to implement the complete scheduled task using the pro-code view, or to use to pro-code view for only some parts of the implementation and then use the low-code view for the rest, based on their preference.
-Choreo treats the source code of the scheduled task (irrespective of whether it is auto-generated from the low-code implementation or written manually by the developer) as the single source of truth.
-Therefore, there are no limitations or restrictions on which mode developers may choose to implement the functionality of the scheduled task.
+Choreo gives the developers the flexibility to implement the complete scheduled task using the pro-code view or to use to pro-code view for only some parts of the implementation and then use the low-code view for the rest, based on their preference.
+Choreo treats the source code of the scheduled task as the single source of truth irrespective of whether it is auto-generated from the low-code implementation or written manually by the developer.
+Therefore, there are no limitations or restrictions on which view developers may choose to implement the functionality of the scheduled task.

 ## Deploy a scheduled task